-An amputation caused by a motor vehicle accident or slip/trip and fall accident can be utterly devastating and can have profound effects on the victim and his or her family.
+An amputation caused by an accident can be utterly devastating and can have profound effects on the victim and his or her family.
 Life may never be the same as it once was.
 Medical bills pile up.
 There are also significant financial costs associated with amputation injuries.
 If you or your loved one became an amputee due to an otherwise preventable injury or in a car or motor vehicle accident, you may be entitled to a significant amount of compensation, with the help of a Toronto amputation lawyer.
-To discuss your case and the steps you should take, consult with an experienced injury attorney today.
+To discuss your case and the steps you should take, consult with a Toronto personal injury lawyer today.

 Often, an amputee may not realize that there may be other forms of compensation available to them.
 If someone is hurt in a motor vehicle accident, there are significant benefits provided for under the Statutory Accident Benefits system.
 You can obtain, among other things, up to $1,000,000 for medical and rehabilitation treatment, $1,000,000 for attendant care, up to $100 for housekeeping and home maintenance, and even up to $400 per week for income replacement benefits.
 In addition, your amputation lawyer in Toronto may have a claim against the at-fault party who caused the accident for your pain and suffering, past and future income loss and even future medical treatment which will be required for the remainder of your life over and above what you will receive under the Statutory Accident Benefits system.